NicoloCavalli95horses/KMS-web-testing/content/02 Literature/papers/logic flow tampering/Finding client-side business flow tampering vulnerabilities.md

 The system monitors DOM mutation events and collects the corresponding [[callstack]].
 By analyzing the functions in these stacks, the system identifies those that may be related to business logic.

 **Business control flow analysis**
-For each candidate function, the system dynamically builds a [[BCFG (Business Control Flow Graph)]], which abstracts path conditions that are not related to [[access control]] in the business logic.
+For each candidate function, the system dynamically builds a [[CFG (Control Flow Graph)]], which abstracts path conditions that are not related to [[access control]] in the business logic.
 - This graph allows identifying potential tampering points.

 **Generating tampering proposals**